maxhuppertz/grad_school_code/README.md

-# grad_school_code
+# Grad school code
-This is an easy way to share silly code we wrote when we should have been doing problem sets.
+This repo provides an easy way to share silly code we wrote when we should have been doing problem sets.
 That's about it!